 Exercising your Mini Bernedoodle

 This resilient canine will match your energy and can go between hiking and jogging to lounging about on the couch.
 But even the best-behaved dogs can become unruly without proper exercise.

-Mini Bernedoodles have a moderate activity level and only need at least 30 minutes of exercise a day.
+Mini Bernedoodles have a medium to high activity level and only need at least 1 hour of exercise a day.

 Daily walks are a good idea, especially if your pet doesn’t have a lot of space to run freely.